SMTG-Bham/ShakeNBreak/docs/Analysis.rst

 To analyse the structures obtained from the relaxations, we can use ``snb-analyse``.
 It will generate ``csv`` files for a given/all defects with the final energies and structural similarities between the final configurations and a reference one (by default the undistorted one).
-Structural similarity is measured as the sum of atomic displacements and the maximum distance between matched sites.
+Structural similarity is measured with two metrics:
+a) the sum of atomic displacements between matched sites and b) the maximum distance between matched sites.
 For instance, to analyse the results obtained with ``VASP`` for the defect ``vac_1_Cd_0``, we can use:

 .. code:: bash